Former State Republican Party chair Susan Hutchison challenging Sen. Maria Cantwell

 Prior to Hutchison’s filing, Cantwell had faced only little-known rivals, including perennial candidates, a Seattle police captain and a right-wing rally organizer.

-Anticipating no apparent big-name challenger, Cantwell had made no announcement on why she is seeking a fourth term when she filed for reelection this week.
+Anticipating no apparent big-name challenger, Cantwell had made no announcement on why she is seeking a fourth term when she filed for re-election this week.
 Her campaign website has not been updated since 2012.

 A former television news anchor, Hutchison served as state Republican Party chair from 2013 until stepping down earlier this year, amid speculation she might be appointed to an ambassadorship or other position in President Donald Trump’s administration.